|London, UK||May 20/21-25||$1,625 (2 spots remaining)|

 |Chapel Hill, NC: Women Only, Invite Only||May 2-4||See link for info (2 spots remaining)|

-Thank you for your interest in the Sock Doc Training & Treatment Workshops.
-Over four days we will train various skills outdoors (see below) and you will have two personalized assessment and treatment sessions in my office .
+Thank you for your interest in the London, UK Sock Doc Training & Treatment Workshop – “Developing A Stronger, Injury-Free, Endurance Athlete“.
+Over a course of four days we will train various skills outdoors (see below) and you will have two personalized assessment and treatment sessions with me.
 You will: